 In order to keep your Auto-Sleeper in first class condition, periodic maintenance will be required to both the bodywork, windows, upholstery and other parts of the conversion.
+A car shampoo without wax is recommended.
 This maintenance should be carried out as follows: